-Examples of exercises under this section:
+Examples of exercises in this section:

-• Hear it! – Comprehension exercise
+• Hear it! – Listening and speaking exercise

-• Know it! – Speaking practice
+• Know it! – Translating and speaking exercise

-Each lesson ends with the My Notes section, where you can add ideas, mementos or anything else you can think of!
+Each lesson ends with the My Notes section, where you can add ideas, mementos, or anything else you can think of!
 These get saved under the My Tools section for every single lesson.

-The Language and Culture Lessons
+The Language & Culture Lessons

 Rocket Italian is always on sale?

 You can buy the levels separately or as a package deal.
 What surprised me about their plans was the fact that they offer 24/7 lifetime support (forum or email) once you become their client.
-They also have a 60-day money back guarantee and free upgrades for life.
+They also have a 60-day money-back guarantee and free upgrades for life.

-Although the levels 1, 2, and 3 package supposedly costs $449.85, I’ve never seen it not listed for the discounted price of $249.90.
+Although the levels 1, 2, and 3 package supposedly costs $449.85, I’ve never seen it not listed at a discounted price — $259.90 at the time of writing.

-The same can be said for the level 1 which is listed for $149.95 but seems to be on constant sale for $89.95, and the level 1 and 2 package that has the original price of $299.90 but is always for sale for $239.90.
+The same can be said for the level 1 which is listed for $149.95 but seems to be on constant sale for $99.95, and the level 1 and 2 package that has the original price of $299.90 but is always for sale for $249.90.

 Rocket Italian is a pretty solid option that would certainly make a good choice for some learners, but it isn’t the only option.
 Let’s check out some more quality resources for learning Italian.